minhuanli/minhuanli.github.io/_posts/2021-04-20-TemporalDifference.md

 Note here, for **the supervised learning method, all updates update on z**.

-But the results are the same for the two methods; The key is to represent the error $$z-P_t$$ as a sum of canges in predictions:
+But the results are the same for the two methods; The key is to represent the error $$z-P_t$$ as a sum of changes in predictions:

 $$
 z-P_{t}=\sum_{k=t}^{m}\left(P_{k+1}-P_{k}\right) \quad \text { where } \quad P_{m+1} \stackrel{\text { def }}{=} z